loochek/toybox/industrial_sem2/compilier/COMPILER.md

     - while -> AST_WHILE
         - Left node is a condition expression
         - Right node is an while body statement
-    - Variable declaration -> AST_VAR_DECL
+    - Variable declaration -> AST_VAR_DECL or AST_ARR_DECL
+        - AST_VAR_DECL if usual variable
             - Left node is a variable name
             - Right node is an initial value expression
+        - AST_ARR_DECL if array variable:
+            - Left node is an array name
+            - Right node is AST_NUMBER - size of the array
     - return -> AST_RETURN
         - Left node is a return value expression
     - Compound expression -> statements glued with AST_COMPOUND